top of page

 --Aunty Margaret Machado LMT

-Lomilomi lapa'au is an ancient Hawai'ian tradition of healing and bodywork.
-It goes beyond the physical--shifting mana (energy) through giver and reciever effecting body, mind and spirit.
+Lomilomi lapa'au is an ancient Hawai'ian tradition of healing bodywork.
+It goes beyond the physical--shifting mana (energy) through giver and receiver effecting body, mind and spirit.
 This nurturing, healing practice is carried out with breathwork, pule (prayer), oli (chant) and intuitive, flowing massage to help clear emotional blocks that may be stored in the tissues.

 You can choose to play in the surf